ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   auxiliary_data_dir: ~/auxiliary_data

   # Rootpaths to the data from different projects
-  # This default setting will work if files have been downloaded by the
+  # This default setting will work if files have been downloaded by ESMValTool
-  # ESMValTool via ``offline=False``.
+  # via ``search_esgf``.
 Lists are also possible.
-For
+For site-specific entries,
-  # site-specific entries, see the default ``config-user.yml`` file that can be
+  # see the default ``config-user.yml`` file that can be installed with the
-  # installed with the command ``esmvaltool config get_config_user``.
-For each
+  # command ``esmvaltool config get_config_user``.
+For each project, this can
-  # project, this can be either a single path or a list of paths.
-Comment out
+  # be either a single path or a list of paths.
+Comment out these when using a
-  # these when using a site-specific path.
+  # site-specific path.
   rootpath:
     default: ~/climate_data

   # Directory structure for input data --- [default]/ESGF/BADC/DKRZ/ETHZ/etc.
-  # This default setting will work if files have been downloaded by the
+  # This default setting will work if files have been downloaded by ESMValTool
-  # ESMValTool via ``offline=False``.
-See ``config-developer.yml`` for
+  # via ``search_esgf``.
+See ``config-developer.yml`` for definitions.
+Comment
-  # definitions.
-Comment out/replace as per needed.
+  # out/replace as per needed.
   drs:
     CMIP3: ESGF
     CMIP5: ESGF